olizzh0105/review-data-source-analysis/README.md

 ### Phase II

 **How do review ratings, review quality, metadata, time coverage, and product-issue patterns differ between Google Play Store and Apple App Store for the same applications?**

+The issue-level extension also asks:

+**Which negative-review issues recur across platforms and applications, and which appear more category-, product-type-, or app-specific?**

 ---